BrandNewCongress/welcome/README.md

 taking advantage of shared resources.

 All of our candidates support
-1. medicare for all
+* medicare for all
-* a new Green new deal to revitalize our economy, clean up our neighborhoods, and avert the worst of climate chaos; a variety of proposals to tackle mass incarceration from all angles; free tuition at public universities, sponsored vocational training, paid family leave; a sensible immigration system with a path to citizenship; and finally, a swift and forceful reform to of the corrupt, corporate controlled, institutions that pass for democracy.
+* a new Green new deal to revitalize our economy, clean up our neighborhoods, and avert the worst of climate chaos
+* a variety of proposals to tackle mass incarceration from all angles
+* free tuition at public universities, sponsored vocational training, paid family leave
+* a sensible immigration system with a path to citizenship
+* and finally, a swift and forceful reform of the corrupt, corporate controlled, institutions that pass for democracy

 See more about our candidates and platform [here](https://brandnewcongress.org/candidates) and [here](https://brandnewcongress.org/platform).